 Nominate team members who actively promote alignment by voicing concerns, challenging decisions, or communicating constructively.
 Recognize instances where the team overcame difficult moments and prioritized alignment to progress together.
 Celebrating alignment efforts demonstrates its importance and helps integrate it into the company culture over time.

 For this last activity, you can:

-- Create tags based on the awards you wish to hand out or recognise team members for.
+- Create tags based on the awards you wish to hand out or recognize team members for

-- Celebrate the moments and the people responsible for it!
+- Celebrate the moments and the people responsible for them!

 Aligning your team on decisions and execution is important for project success.
 These 20 exercises can help promote alignment and collaboration.
 By using them regularly, you can create a culture of alignment, where everyone feels valued and works together towards common goals.
 Remember, consistent effort towards alignment leads to smoother execution and better results.